Phildo/expandpass/README.md

 "123"
 [-s1 "0123456789"]
 {
+-
 "!"
 "!!"
 }
 ```

 Output:
-(run it yourself! it's already in `seed.txt`- it should output 496 lines)
+(run it yourself! it's already in `seed.txt`- it should output 744 lines)

-NOTE- seed files have a default implicit Sequence Group `<>` specified around it.
+NOTE- seeds are implicitly are wrapped by a global Sequence Group (`<...>`).
+NOTE- you can leave comments with an unquoted `#` character.
+Everything proceeding the `#` on that line will be ignored.

 # MODIFIERS: